 4) In addition to good nutrition, your new puppy will need lots of attention and love.
 The first four to six months are critical in the formation of your dogs personality and responsiveness to you.
 If you are consistent with your potty training and discipline, and are very consistent with a routine for him, he/she will give you years of ease and pleasure.
 Dogs thrive on routine and they need to know what is expected of them at all times.
 Most dogs, but especially Pomeranians, need firm but loving discipline.
 Yelling or hitting these sweet dogs will not produce the end result that you desire.
 They will respond much better to a firm, “no” and a voice of displeasure, but if you create fear in them, they will likely not want to come when called, and will often avoid contact.
 In the early months, “treat training” is always effective.
 “Treat training” consists of having very small treats available to reward the dog when he/she comes when called, goes to his/her crate upon command, sits on command, etc. Sometimes throw in a treat “just because” so they always associate you with pleasant things.
 You will find this type of training very effective and rewarding.

 5) New pomeranian puppies who have been recently separated from their mom or littermates, will often cry the first few nights.
 You might find that placing an article of your clothing or especially an old shoe very effective in calming their fears.
 Something about having the familiar smell of their master close by alleviates a lot of the separation anxiety.
+It is essential you work hard to raise a pom that is confident when left alone, as this will make boarding the dog easier.

 6) Practicing good grooming will keep your Pom looking great, but also provides a nice “bonding” time.
 Depending on the type of coat your Pom has, grooming once or twice a week is sufficient.
 Some of the silkier coated Poms can go longer as they don’t tend to matt as easily.
 You should not have to bathe them too often, but when you do, always remember to brush them out first.
 If not, wetting down their coat may cause matting which will be much harder to brush out.
 Keeping the nails clipped is always important.
 Ask your vet to show you the proper way to clip the nails.
 It is easy to clip them too short and cause them to bleed.
 Remember to keep the hair around their nails clipped short as well.
 This makes clipping their nails a lot easier.
 They are easy to clip once you know how.
 Keeping the fur around the anus very short, or shaving the area, can prevent fecal matter from attaching and becoming hard and makes for a nicely groomed and clean pup.